A practical guide to every content monetization option available through Riddle’s quiz maker – ranked from easiest to most advanced.

 - Identify the 3–5 audience segments most valuable to your advertiser base.
 Design Riddle content (quizzes, polls, personality tests) that naturally surfaces those signals without feeling like a survey.

-- In Riddle’s Publish step, go to ‘Save and Connect Data’ to configure your webhook endpoint or native integration.
-Riddle sends all response data — including individual question answers, result type, and form fields — to your specified URL or system in real time.
+- In Riddle’s Publish step, go to ‘Save and Connect Data’ to configure your data-out connections — webhook endpoint, native integration, Zapier, or API.
+Riddle sends all response data back to your systems in real time: individual question answers, result type, score, and any lead form fields.

 - For anonymous data (no PII): use Riddle’s Data Layer to pass your anonymous user ID as a URL variable.
 Riddle stores this ID alongside quiz responses for joining to user profiles in your own warehouse.